-VisitScotland Cyclists Welcome accreditation is free to members of the national tourism organisation’s Quality Assurance Scheme, but Ayrshire and Arran Tourism has funding for non-QA businesses to help promote their two-wheel credentials (normally £25 plus VAT).
+VisitScotland Cyclists Welcome accreditation is free to members of the national tourism organisation’s Quality Assurance Scheme.

 The Cyclists Welcome Scheme requires accommodation businesses to subscribe to a number of criteria, including providing cyclists with somewhere safe and secure to store their bikes, a space in which to dry outdoor clothing and footwear and facilities to prepare packed lunches.

 Other criteria is stipulated for non-accommodation businesses, including knowing the location of the nearest bicycle repair shop and, where possible, having a supply of literature detailing local cycle routes.
 View and downlad the Ayrshire & Arran Tourism Cycling leaflet here.